Varicose Veins Vs Spider Veins

 2) Some women develop varicose veins in the pelvic area during pregnancy.
 Spider veins are much smaller and can appear on the legs as well as the chest and face.

-- Varicose veins are usually caused by damage to the valves in the veins, which causes blood to back up within the vessels.
+3) Varicose Veins are usually caused by damage to the valves in the veins, which causes blood to back up within the vessels.
 While this condition can cause spider veins as well, the smaller visible veins are also caused by hormones, sun exposure, and injury to the affected area.

 4) Spider veins are more common among those who are frequently exposed to the sun.